hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `pod_security_policy_config` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) Configuration for the
     [PodSecurityPolicy](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies) feature.
     Structure is documented below.

+* `private_cluster` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) If true, a
+    [private cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters) will be created, which makes the master inaccessible from the public internet and nodes do not get public IP addresses either.
+It is mandatory to specify
+    `master_ipv4_cidr_block` and `ip_allocation_policy` with this option.

 * `project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.